wwlib/react-graph-tool-example/README.md

 ### TODO
 - replace mouse movment code with d3 events so d3-zoom will work
-- construct the svg "scene"" with d3 rather than using react components
+- ?? construct the svg "scene"" with d3 rather than using react components
-    - using react components works - good experiment - but rather stay in d3 world
+    - using react components works - good experiment - but rather stay in d3 world?
+    - but it is nice to be able to manage HTML/react components as in the behavior tree example

 ## Available Scripts